lyndon025/playtested/src/content/article/2023-03-09-what-if-vampire-survivors-became-an-adventure-game--first-impressions---rumble-heroes.md

 ---
-title: "What if Vampire Survivors became an adventure game? | First Impressions - Rumble Heroes"
+author: lyndonguitar
+category: Review
-description: "Rumble Heroes : Adventure RPG’s gameplay is similar to Vampire Survivors; you only control using one hand and you only control movements of the characters, nothing else.
+description: 'Rumble Heroes : Adventure RPG’s gameplay is similar to Vampire Survivors;
+  you only control using one hand and you only control movements of the characters, nothing else.
 However it adds more complexity and depth to the game by introducing various adventure RPG concepts.
-Traversing through the land, encountering different characters, building your party, and resting in camps and villages."
+Traversing through the land, encountering different characters, building your party, and resting in camps and villages.'
+featured: false
 pubDate: 2023-03-09
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "adventure-rpg"]
+tags:
-featured: false
+- taptap
+- adventure-rpg
-thumb: "/images/reviews/2023-03-09-what-if-vampire-survivors-became-an-adventure-game--first-impressions---rumble-heroes-0.avif"
+thumb: /images/reviews/2023-03-09-what-if-vampire-survivors-became-an-adventure-game--first-impressions---rumble-heroes-0.avif
+title: What if Vampire Survivors became an adventure game? | First Impressions - Rumble Heroes
 ---

 <div class="gallery">